 I’d encourage you to challenge yourself – not just your capabilities but what a great life could be for yourself.
 Some begin with the belief that they can only build a life to benefit their immediate family.
 Later by growing and learning they realize they can benefit many more.
 That could make for a life of philanthropy where you might not ever have considered one.

-It might mean you become a marathon runner after making your body more healthy and capable of more.
+It might mean you become a marathon runner after making your body healthier and capable of more.